 Kelly Carrion, raised in the Bronx graduated from John Jay College of Criminal Justice with a Bachelor of Science in Public Administration.
 She began her career in the Department of Education as a School Aide in November 2007 at The High School of Graphic Communication Arts (which she attended).
 As the school was phasing out she came to work at UA Maker Academy as the Parent Coordinator in 2014.
 In 2015 Kelly transitioned to school Secretary.

-Originally from Ohio, Clint Fisher earned a Bachelor of Arts in Music and English from the University of Dayton.
+Originally from Ohio, Clint Laird earned a Bachelor of Arts in Music and English from the University of Dayton.
 After living in Central America, immersing himself in both the culture and the language, he returned to his Alma Mater to earn a Master of Science in Education with an emphasis in Guidance Counseling.
-In 2012, Clint also received his clinical counseling license and is recognized as a professional mental health therapist.
-As a result of his training and experiences, Clint takes an approach with students that is solution focused.
-He uses various therapeutic and mindfulness techniques to promote an attention to the present moment and reduce emotional reactivity.
-Clint assists students with everyday life struggles and encourages building self-insight, acceptance, compassion and morality.
-He is stoked to be a part of the UA Maker team.
+A few years later, Clint also received his Master of Social Work degree and is recognized as a LMSW.
+As a result of his training and experiences, Clint takes an approach with students that is both solution focused and dynamic.
+He uses various therapeutic and mindfulness techniques to reduce emotional reactivity and promote an attention to the present moment.
+Clint assists students with everyday life struggles as well as acute crisis moments.
+He encourages all students in building self-insight, acceptance, compassion and morality.
+Clint is available to support any UA Maker student/family and is stoked to be a part of the UA Maker team.

 Outside of school, Clint enjoys a multitude of different activities.
-He is an avid runner and yogi.
+He is an avid runner, yogi and hopelessly addicted to Orange Theory.
 He completed his yoga teacher certification in 2014 and is desperately trying to change the world one yoga class at a time.
 In addition to these hobbies, Clint danced professionally for 5 seasons with MamLuft&Co Dance in Cincinnati, Ohio.
 With the rest of his spare time, he recharges by hanging out at home or exploring the city with his partner in crime Adam and their dog Carlos.

 Luz Pardo, Paraprofessional